probe-lab/hermes/README.md

 ### General

+There are different ways of keeping track of the events that Hermes generates:
-Hermes currently only supports emitting events to [AWS Kinesis](https://aws.amazon.com/kinesis/).
+- [AWS Kinesis](https://aws.amazon.com/kinesis/).
 We're using our [own producer library](https://github.com/dennis-tra/go-kinesis) to do that.

-In order to hook up Hermes with AWS Kinesis you need to provide the following command line flags:
+    - In order to hook up Hermes with AWS Kinesis you need to provide the following command line flags:
+        - `--data.stream.type="kinesis"`

-- `--kinesis.region=us-east-1` # us-east-1 is the default
+        - `--kinesis.region=us-east-1` # just an example
         - `--kinesis.stream=$YOUR_DATA_STREAM_NAME`

-If the name is set, Hermes will start pumping events to that stream.
+    - If the name is set, Hermes will start pumping events to that stream.

 > It's important to note that the events **will not** be strictly ordered.
 They will only follow a lose ordering.
 The reasons are 1) potential retries of event submissions and 2) [record aggregation](https://docs.aws.amazon.com/streams/latest/dev/kinesis-kpl-concepts.html#kinesis-kpl-concepts-aggretation).
 Depending on the configured number of submission retries the events should be ordered within each 30s time window.
+- [S3](https://aws.amazon.com/s3/).
+Hermes will batch the traces, format them into a parquet file, and submit them to the given S3 Bucket.
+These are the flags that should be provided:
+    - `--data.stream.type="s3"`
+    - `--s3.region="us-east-1"` # just an example
+    - `--s3.endpoint=""` # only for local testing
+    - `--s3.bucket=$YOUR_S3_BUCKET_KEY`
+    - `--s3.byte.limit=1269760` # 10MB is the default
+    - `--s3.flushers=2` # 2 is the default
+    - `--s3.flush.interval="2s"` # 2s is the default
+    - `--aws.key.id=$YOUR_AWS_KEY_ID` # only necessary for private buckets
+    - `--aws.secret.key=$YOUR_AWS_SECRET_KEY` # only necessary for private buckets

+- `Code Callbacks`.
+Hermes will execute the given callback fucntions whenever an event is traced.
+    - `--data.stream.type="callback"`
+- `Logger`.
+Hermes will print the JSON formatted traces into `stdout` in a log format (ideal for local testing).
+    - `--data.strea.type="logger"`

+_Note: we provide a local s3 setup to use if needed.
+The configuration of the `localstack s3` instance can be tunned using a copy (`.env`) of the `.env.template` file, which will be read by default when doing `docker compose up s3`.
+Make sure that the docker container is up running when launching the `hermes` instance._

 ### Ethereum